Course Descriptions

 Cross-cultural Ministries

 A survey of the biblical themes of missio Dei and the kingdom of God, which are seen as the unifying concepts of the Bible and the primary vehicles for the biblical theology of missions.
-In addition to a consideration of the evangelistic mandate of the Church, attention is given to the biblical theology of missions and to evaluate their church’s contemporary involvement in missio Dei.
+In addition to considering the Church’s evangelical mandate, particular attention is paid to the biblical foundations of socio-humanitarian ministry.
+The student is challenged to respond personally to the biblical theology of missions and to evaluate the Church’s contemporary involvement in missio Dei.

 An advanced course on the communication of the Christian faith to people of diverse national, cultural, and ethnic backgrounds.
 The aim is to prepare students to understand current communication theories, both verbal and non-verbal, and how they must be internalized into each communicator’s own worldview with the goal of effective cross-cultural witness.
 Variations in basic values are seen as factors in interpersonal relations and effective gospel outreach.
 Cultural encapsulation, ethnocentrism, and non-verbal assumptions are other elements considered.